 Started in 1977 by legendary restaurateur Ed Moose as a friendly wager between two watering holes, Penny Pitch has become a cherished San Francisco tradition supporting St. Anthony’s mission to feed, heal, shelter, clothe, and lift the spirits of people experiencing homelessness and poverty in San Francisco.

 Like bocce ball with coins, Penny Pitch is a friendly contest that brings together local business owners, corporate partners, government officials, Franciscan Friars, athletes, and San Francisco personalities of all kinds.
 Much like the NCAA’s March Madness, Penny Pitch features teams of six competing in a single elimination bracket-style tournament.
-New this year, St. Anthony’s will host “Last Chance Pitch-In,” where a losing team can earn a spot back in before the finals.
-A team must win at least five games in a row to be crowned Penny Pitch Champion – earning themselves the coveted Ed Moose Trophy and bragging rights for the year!
+Back by popular demand, “Last Chance Pitch-In,” where a losing team can earn a spot back in before the finals.
+The Penny Pitch Champion will earn themselves the coveted Ed Moose Trophy and bragging rights for the year!

-Legendary “Pitchers” from the past include Metallica, SF Giant Andres Torres, SF 49er Guy McIntyre, and more.
+Legendary “Pitchers” from the past include Metallica, SF Giants Tim Lincecum and Andres Torres, SF 49ers Guy McIntyre, Keena Turner and more.

 Meagan Levitan and Dale Carlson, Co-Chairs

-Click the above photos to see pictures from the event.
+Click the above photos to see pictures from this year.
 To view all photos, click here.
 To view all photos from the past few years, click here.

 Founded in 1950, St. Anthony's is the most comprehensive safety net service center in San Francisco.
 Every day, we provide food, clothing, healthcare, access to technology, job training, and other critical resources to San Franciscans in need.
 Everyone who comes through our doors joins the St. Anthony's family and helps us create a future where all people flourish.
 Learn more at stanthonysf.org.